purocean/yank-note-extension/packages/extension-luckysheet/README.md

 This extension integrates [Luckysheet](https://github.com/mengshukeji/Luckysheet) into Yank Note.

-*Note: This plugin is not available for Mac App Store downloaded Yank Note.*

 ## Usage

 The value of the link attribute `link-type` needs to be a `luckysheet` string.
 The use of the link format will not affect other Markdown resolver resolving.